Stone (2010 film): Production

 The film was directed by John Curran, from a screenplay by Angus MacLachlan.
 Originally written by MacLachlan in 2000 as a play, it has been performed once, in 2003 as a staged reading.
 In 2005, MacLachlan turned it into a screenplay.
 The film was overseen by Mimran Schur Pictures, with the aid of producer Holly Wiersma.

 Stone is the debut of Mimran Schur Pictures, formed in 2010 by private investor David Mimran and long-time music business executive and former Geffen Records president Jordan Schur.
 Stone Productions, the film's production company, also aided in the production of the film.

 Filming began on May 18, 2009, in Michigan.
 Prison scenes were filmed at the Southern Michigan Correctional Facility in Blackman Township.
 The Emmanuel Lutheran Church of Ypsilanti hosted filming for two days.
 The funeral service and a few outside scenes were filmed at the church, with locals as extras.
 Mast Road in Dexter was closed for several weeks while the farmhouse scenes were shot at the historic Mast Farmhouse.
 At the end of the shoot, it was burned down.

-Filming was interrupted on June 5, 2009, when an intoxicated woman got past security and accosted Robert De Niro.
+Filming was interrupted on June 5, 2009, when an intoxicated fan got past security and accosted Robert De Niro.
 She was arrested and admitted to a local hospital.

 Following a screening at the Toronto International Film Festival, Stone premiered in the United States at the Fantastic Fest in Austin, Texas, on September 24, 2010.

 The main theme for the film was composed by musician Jon Brion.